After going dark on the climate stage, United States reclaims the leadership role at COP26

 Cruz compared the global negotiations with environmental justice efforts in the United States, where activists are encouraging the government to reinvest in communities most affected by unjust historic policies.
 “We would like to see that level of commitment when it comes to adaptation and loss and damage,” Cruz said.
 If the Biden administration wanted to recapture U.S. global leadership, he said, “it cannot be just with words, but with actions.”

-The 77-year-old Kerry has been a linchpin of the U.S. diplomatic climate team.
-A former senator, presidential candidate and Secretary of State, he has surrounded himself with an unusually experienced team.
+Kerry has been a linchpin of the U.S. diplomatic climate team.
+A former senator, presidential candidate and secretary of state, he has surrounded himself with an unusually experienced team.
 Younger delegates from other countries have scolded older ones for not understanding the urgency of doing something about climate change, but Kerry largely escaped that lashing.

-“Sen. Kerry, you could see the passion with him,” said the Pakistani climate envoy Malik Amin Aslam Khan.
+“Senator Kerry, you could see the passion with him,” said the Pakistani climate envoy Malik Amin Aslam.
 Saturday afternoon, Kerry could be seen huddling with delegates from developing nations, his expression serious, glasses at the tip of his nose.

-Gabonese environment minister Lee White said African nations were pushing for a carbon markets provision that would set aside a small percentage of profits for adaptation projects in the developing world.
+Gabonese environment minister Lee White said African nations were pushing for a carbon markets provision that would set aside a small portion of profits for adaptation projects in the developing world.
 But the United States and other wealthy countries would not budge on the issue.

-“John Kerry, I said to him, if we can’t make a contract, if we can’t finalize this in the agreement we’re signing here, is that a moral engagement that you’re willing to take?”
+“John F. Kerry, I said to him, if we can’t make a contract, if we can’t finalize this in the agreement we’re signing here, is that a moral engagement that you’re willing to take?”
+White asked.

 Kerry assured White: He would make a moral commitment.
 He would give his word.